C3-PRO/c3-pro-idm-frontend/README.md

 # C3PRO-IDM-FRONTEND #

 C3PRO-IDM-FRONTEND is a web-based application that implements a simple Identity and Demographics Manager system for myC3PRO project.
-It's used to send enrollment invitations to patients using the mobile iOS app and to link the invitation with the patient's sssid.
+It's used to send enrollment invitations to subjects using the mobile iOS app and to link the invitation with the SSSID.

 The system manages PHI data, and it's supposed to run in a site's intranet.
 The system does not access directly any database.
 Data access is wrapped through [C3PRO-IDM_SERVICE](https://bitbucket.org/ihlchip/c3pro-idm-service) system, which publishes a secured API for this purpose.